gearz-lab/react-vnav/readme.md

 clearSearchText | string | The text to be displayed next to the "clear search" button onItemClick | function | Function that will be called when an item is clicked searchBarButtons | array | Array of buttons that will be placed next to the search input.
 Each item of the array is a JavaScript object.
 Each object has the following properties: `icon`: The font-awesome icon. `onClick`: The function that will be called when the button is clicked.

+Adding the styles
+---

+Currently `react-vnav` requires the `bootstrap` and the `font-awesome` less files to be included.

+    @import 'bootstrap/less/bootstrap';
+    @import 'font-awesome/less/font-awesome';
+    @import 'react-vnav/less/vnav.less';